9.3.1 Disclosure

 2. Return - A return is any tax return or information return, schedules, and attachments, including any amendment or supplement, which are required or permitted to be filed and is filed by a taxpayer with the Secretary of the Treasury.
 A photocopy of a return is considered to be a return for this purpose.
 Examples include:

-1. taxpayer identifying information, i.e., name, address or TIN
+-Taxpayer identifying information, i.e., name, address or TIN.

-2. the fact that a person has filed a return
+-The fact that a person has filed a return.

-3. the fact that a person is under investigation
+-The fact that a person is under investigation.

-4. the fact that the IRS has, in its possession, copies of public records which were secured from a county clerk’s office pursuant to an audit or investigation of a taxpayer
+-The fact that the IRS has, in its possession, copies of public records which were secured from a county clerk’s office pursuant to an audit or investigation of a taxpayer.

-6. Tax Administration - Tax administration includes the enforcement of not only the Internal Revenue laws, but also the enforcement of other related Federal statutes where such enforcement is related to the administration of tax laws, (example: use of 18 USC §286 and 18 USC §287 in a false claim investigation or 18 USC §371 for conspiracy) see IRM 11.3.22, Disclosure to Federal Officers and Employees for Tax Administration Purposes, for additional information.
+5. Tax Administration - Tax administration includes the enforcement of not only the Internal Revenue laws, but also the enforcement of other related Federal statutes where such enforcement relates to the administration of tax laws, (example: use of 18 USC 286 and 18 USC 287 in a false claim investigation or 18 USC 371 for conspiracy) see IRM 11.3.22, Disclosure of Official Information, Disclosure to Certain Federal Officers and Employees for Purposes of Tax Administration under IRC 6103(h), for additional information.

 Administrative Investigation

 2. The legal authority for facsimile transmission of tax return information is the same as for responding to an inquiry for tax information by telephone or mailing tax information to third parties.
-Guidelines regarding the faxing of return and return information can be found in IRM 11.3.1, Introduction to Disclosure (see subsection on Facsimile Transmission of Tax Information).
+Guidelines regarding the faxing of return and return information can be found in IRM 11.3.1, Disclosure of Official Information, Introduction to Disclosure.

 3. Employees may not use e-mail, text or instant messaging to transmit Sensitive But Unclassified (SBU) data unless they use an IRS Secure Messaging (SM) system.
 A secured messaging system is one that allows users to encrypt messages and attachments for transmission between IRS employees.
 However, both the sender and the recipient must have SM for transmission of enforcement information, even when encrypted.